CIAO-systems/rite/README.md

 ### model
 This [library](https://github.com/CIAO-systems/rite-lib-model) describes the data model of the framework

-### import
-This [library](https://github.com/CIAO-systems/rite-lib-import) defines the traits for the import interface

-### transform
-This [library](https://github.com/CIAO-systems/rite-lib-transform) defines the traits for the transformer interface

-### export
-This [library](https://github.com/CIAO-systems/rite-lib-export) defines the traits for the export interface

-### plugin
-A [library](https://github.com/CIAO-systems/rite-lib-plugin) for managing import/transfom/export dynamic libraries

-### helper
-A [library](https://github.com/CIAO-systems/rite-lib-helper) with some useful functions

 ### examples
 Some [example](examples/README.md) implementations for plugins

 ## Creating a plugin
 To get started creating a RITE plugin, read the [How to write a plugin guide](doc/write-a-plugin.md)